 Ramat Gan, Israel

-Benjamin Sredni, PhD will use this grant to assess anti-seizure effectiveness of AS101 and SAS, two novel tellurium-based drugs with multifunctional traits, targeting both inflammatory and death of brain cells.
+Summary: The awardee will use this grant to assess anti-seizure effectiveness of AS101 and SAS, two novel tellurium-based drugs with multifunctional traits, targeting both inflammatory and death of brain cells.
 These drug characteristics, coupled with their excellent safety profile in clinical trials in other disorders, suggest the tellurium compounds as promising agents for the treatment of epilepsy.
-Their study will evaluate efficacy of the tellurium compounds in dogs with epilepsy.
+The study will evaluate efficacy of the tellurium compounds in dogs with epilepsy.

 December 2008: New Therapy and Milken Family Foundation Grant Award